HatimChergui/mfoxh/README.md

 Hatim Chergui, Mustapha Benjillali and Mohamed-Slim Alouini

-Please cite the following paper:
+If you use this software or any (modified) part of it, please cite it as:

-Hatim Chergui, Mustapha Benjillali and Mohamed-Slim Alouini, "K-Factor-Based Analysis of XLOS Service Probability in 5G Ultra-Dense Networks".
-Submitted for publication.
-[Online].
-Available: arxiv.org/
+Hatim Chergui, Mustapha Benjillali and Mohamed-Slim Alouini, “Multivariate Fox H-Function C/MEX Package: mfoxh”.
+Zenodo, 23-Jan-2018.

 Contact email: chergui@ieee.org